 The goals (referred to as Student Learning Outcomes) of the Master of Arts in Psychology degree program are as follows:

-- Students will analyze and apply a knowledge base in psychology. - Students will analyze and apply basic concepts related to research methods and data analysis in psychology.
+- Students will be able to analyze theories and principles in psychology to inform professional contexts. - Students will be able to examine research methods and data analysis in psychology.